-- Ownership and operation of the Radisson Blu Hotels located in Tbilisi and Batumi, Georgia and Radisson Collection Hotel located in Tsinandali, Georgia (together referred as "Hotels", see note 6 for further details); - Operation of the land based casinos in Tbilisi and Batumi (together referred as "Casinos").
-Casinos in Tbilisi and Batumi are located in the Radisson Blu Hotels; - Ownership and operation of Complex Republic; - Development and management of real estate properties located in different regions of Georgia (see note 11).
+- Ownership and operation of the Radisson Blu Hotels located in Tbilisi and Batumi, Georgia and Radisson Collection Hotel located in Tsinandali, Georgia (together referred as "Hotels", see note 6 for further details); - Ownership and operation of the Park Hotel in Tsinandali, Georgia (see note 22); - Operation of the land based casinos in Tbilisi and Batumi (together referred as "Casinos").
+Casinos in Tbilisi and Batumi are located in the Radisson Blu Hotels; - Ownership and operation of Complex Republic; - Development and management of real estate properties located in different regions of Georgia (see note 10).